PratyushGupta0/PCLub_CP_task/Editorial.md

 The weakand strong points cam be very similiarly dtermined.
 Here we demonstrate the procedure for finding weak points.
 We are given an array of 'n' elements whose values are unknown to us.
 But we know the minimum in the array is 1.
 So we can designate the 'n+1'th value and the '0'th values to be n+1.
+Or a separate check at the corner cases can also be applied.

 Then the problem reduces to finding one of the local minimas in the array.
 This can be done by looping through the array, but that would be an O(n) procedure.
-There exists a shorter approach.
-We know that there exists a minima between 1 and 'n' inclusive.
-Lets us let left=1 and right=n.
+There exists a shorter approach.We know that there exists a minima between 1 and 'n' inclusive.
+Let 'left'=1 and 'right'=n.
 These denote the indices between which we are sure that a minima exists.
 We know examine the center value, that is (left+right)/2.
 We can now query the interactor for the height of this peak and both its neighbours.
 If the height of the peak is less than both of them then we are done.